BumbrT/obsidian-reading-comments/README.md

 You can use hierarchical Parent/Child tags in "data-tags" field.

 ### Open comments panel:
-Open command panel and type `Reading comments` ，then press `Enter` .
+Open command panel and type `Reading Comments Panel` ，then press `Enter` .

+### Extract original note with links to comments note
+Open command panel and type `Extract original note with links to comments note` ，then press `Enter` .

 ## Features
 - Tag comments hierarchically: Parent/Child/Etc tags supported and grouped by parent in the panel
 - Search in comments
 - Navigate to particular comment by click
+- **Extract original not with link to comments note**
 - Remove selected comment by hotkey
 - Toggle selected comment to block/inline by hotkey
 - Hide comment until commented text body is hovered